xtendui/xtendui/src/app/markdown/intro/features/index.md

 #### ScrollTrigger

-Xtend UI uses gsap for javascript animations, not only that but it relies on [Gsap ScrollTrigger](https://greensock.com/docs/v3/Plugins/ScrollTrigger) to do **all sort of interaction on page scroll**.
+Xtend UI uses gsap for javascript animations, not only that but it relies on [Gsap ScrollTrigger](https://greensock.com/docs/v3/Plugins/ScrollTrigger) to do **all sorts of interaction on page scroll**.

 See [fade](/components/scrolltrigger/fade), [sticky](/components/scrolltrigger/sticky), [parallax](/components/scrolltrigger/parallax) for more info.